 Continuing north, we will head over Broad Pass and into our first taste of the treeless north.
 On the north side of the Alaska Range we’ll meet up with the Nenana River which will lead us to Denali National Park.

 This afternoon we’ll have time to explore the park entrance, visit the newly constructed Denali National Park Visitor Center and/or go on a short hike.
-This evening you can canoe from our exclusive campsite on Otto Lake.
+Camping.

 We’ll spend two full days exploring the Denali region.